yugabyte/yugabyte-db/docs/content/preview/develop/data-modeling/_index.md

 ## Primary keys

-Primary key is the unique identifier for each row in the table.
-The disribution and ordering of table data is depdendent on the primary key.
+The primary key is the unique identifier for each row in the table.
+The distribution and ordering of table data depdends on the primary key.

 {{<lead link="./primary-keys">}}
 To design optimal primary keys for your tables, see [Primary keys](./primary-keys)